9 Dec 2021 • General news

 Malawi Update 2019

-Paul Bracher, the Diocesan Malawi Partnership Officer has recently visited all 4 Malawian Dioceses, 12 Anglican schools, 3 Anglican hospitals, 3 health centres, the Anglican Council of Malawi and 8 parishes (including 4 with partner parishes in Birmingham).
+Paul Bracher, the Diocesan Malawi Partnership Officer visited all 4 Malawian Dioceses, 12 Anglican schools, 3 Anglican hospitals, 3 health centres, the Anglican Council of Malawi and 8 parishes (including 4 with partner parishes in Birmingham).
 While there, he saw the impact of the donations from our parishes and Diocese.
 He writes to share the thanks of our fellow Christians in that country, and to advise us to start thinking about donations for the next container!
 More information is also available at the Malawi pages of the Diocesan website (www.malawipartnership.co.uk).

 Paul was able to hand over money raised in Birmingham for famine relief.
 Photos of fertiliser and seed purchased with this money will soon be on our website.
 Thank you to all who contributed.
 Paul also visited some remote health clinics and found seriously leaking roofs.
 As one person commented: `children arrive with malaria and leave with pneumonia`.
 The Diocese officers have decided immediately to fund replacement roofs for 3 clinics out of funds already raised.